-Selecting the check box Zoom to extents on first plot ensures that the first plot that appears in the graphics canvas shows the entire model (zoom extents).
+Selecting the Zoom to extents on first plot checkbox ensures that the first plot that appears in the graphics canvas shows the entire model (zoom extents).
 This action is triggered once the first time that graphics content is sent to the graphics object.

-Selecting the check box Data picking makes the graphics object interactive so that you can, for example, click on a plot at a particular point and retrieve a numerical value for the temperature at that coordinate.
-For more information, see "Data Picking" on page 91.
+In the section Data Picking, below Source for Initial Graphics Content, selecting the Enable data picking checkbox makes the graphics object interactive so that you can, for example, click on a plot at a particular point and retrieve a numerical value for the temperature at that coordinate.
+For more information, see "Data Picking" on page 97.